Characterization of the Pareto social choice correspondence: Characterization with

-This $G$ satisfies Pareto, tops-in, balancedness, anonymity, and neutrality, but differs from $G_{P}$ at every profile in $D$.
+\qquad 2. \ $G(u)=G_{P}(u)$ otherwise.
+This $G$ satisfies Pareto, tops-in, balancedness, anonymity, and neutrality, but differs from $G_{P}$ at every profile in $D$. \ So we introduce a new property.

-\textbf{Monotonicity}: \ A social choice correspondence $G$ satisfies \textbf{monotonicity} if, for every $x \in X$, $i \in N$, and every profile $ u$, if $x \in G (u)$, and profile $u^{ \prime }$ is constructed from $u$ by raising $x$ in $i$'s ordering and leaving everything else unchanged, then
+\textbf{Strong monotonicity}: \ A social choice correspondence $G$ satisfies \textbf{strong monotonicity\footnote{ This is the same as correspondence monotonicity in Moulin (1983, p.
+35).}} if, for every $x\in X$, $i\in N$, and every profile $u$, if $x\in G(u)$, and profile $u^{\prime }$ is constructed from $u$ by raising $x$ in $i$'s ordering and leaving everything else unchanged, then

-Raising $x$ causes $x$ to still be chosen, but \textit{does not allow} new alternatives to be chosen that weren't chosen before.
-Pareto, Borda, plurality rule, and $T$ all satisfy monotonicity.
+Raising $x$ causes $x$ to be chosen again, but \textit{does not allow} new alternatives to be chosen that weren't chosen before.
+The constant rule $ G(u)=X$, Pareto, Borda, the plurality correspondence, and $T$ all satisfy strong monotonicity.

-Example 5, however, fails monotonicity in a significant way. \ If $z\in G(u^{\ast })$ is raised one rank in profile $u^{\ast }$ for \#2, then $G$ maps the resulting profile to $\{x,y,z,w\}$ and a new alternative, $w$, has been introduced to the choice set. \ We now show there is no way to incorporate monotonicity without forcing $G=G_{P}$.
+Example 5, however, fails monotonicity in a significant way. \ If $z$, which is in $G(u^{\ast })$, is raised one rank in profile $u^{\ast }$ for \#2, then $G$ maps the resulting profile to $\{x,y,z,w\}$ and a new alternative, $ w$, has been introduced to the choice set. \ We now show there is no way to incorporate monotonicity without forcing $G=G_{P}$.

-In this and the next section, we will want to show that a social choice correspondence $G$ is $G_{P}$. \ If $G$ satisfies the Pareto condition, all alternatives that are \textit{not} Pareto optimal at any profile $u$ are excluded from $G (u)$. \ What remains is to show that every alternative that \textit{is} Pareto optimal at $u$ is contained in $G (u)$. \ That leads us to consider the possibility of alternatives $w$ in $G_{P} (u)\backslash G (u) $. \ Suppose there exist profiles where Pareto optimals are not chosen.
-Consider the non-empty collection $\mathbb{C} \subseteq L (X)^{N}$ of all profiles for which there exists at least one Pareto optimal alternative that is not chosen.\
+In this and the next section, we will want to show that when a social choice correspondence $G$ satisfies certain properties it is $G_{P}$. \ If $G$ satisfies the Pareto condition, all alternatives that are \textit{not} Pareto optimal at any profile $u$ are excluded from $G(u)$. \ What remains is to show that every alternative that \textit{is} Pareto optimal at $u$ is contained in $G(u)$. \ That leads us to consider the possibility of alternatives $w$ in $G_{P}(u)\backslash G(u)$.